 The boost controller has a fixed-frequency voltage-mode architecture and includes cycle-by-cycle current-limit protection for the external N-channel MOSFET.
 The boost-controller switching-frequency setting is one-half of the buck-controller switching frequency.
-An internal resistor-divider network programmable to 7 V, 10 V, or 11 V sets the output voltage of the boost controller at the VIN pin, based on the low, open, or high status, respectively, of the DIV pin.
+Table 2 lists the program settings of an internal resistor-divider network.
 The device does not recognize a change of the DIV setting while the in the low-power mode.